 Like all other calculators, this one also uses the point as a decimal to separate the digits.
 However, there are only two digits displayed after the decimal point.
 As using two decimal places are convenient for calculating percentage and other calculations, there is an option of displaying four decimal places.
 Increasing the decimal places can help the users to calculate interest rates and other calculations.

-The yellow, shifted DISP key is given above the zero key.
+The yellow shifted DISP key is given above the zero key.
 Make sure to go through all the functions of the key using the manual so that it becomes easy for you to operate the calculator.

 Another common problem that people come across while using this calculator is that sometimes it stops working and one has to reset it.
 So to help you with resetting, here is a procedure that you can follow.
 However, it should be noted that resetting the calculator might result in losing your memory and restoring the calculator.
-And hence it is vital to take a backup of the data before you start the process.
+Hence it is vital to take a backup of the data before you start the process.

 - Now release all the keys together at the same time.